Abuse and Neglect Definitions (CPI)

 Priority II (P2)

-All P2 intakes that are not formally screened and all P1 intakes are reviewed by a CPS supervisor.
-If the CPS supervisor determines that an investigation is not needed, the intake is classified as a PN and closed.
+All P2 intakes that are not formally screened and all P1 intakes are reviewed by a CPI supervisor.
+If the CPI supervisor determines that an investigation is not needed, the intake is classified as a PN and closed.
 All other intakes are open for an investigation.

 DFPS is required by state law to conduct civil investigations of reports of suspected child abuse or neglect.
 The objectives of the investigation are to ensure child safety, determine whether abuse or neglect occurred, determine whether children are at risk for abuse or neglect in the future, provide child or family needed safety services and refer the family to services available in the community, if needed.